-

 What are common ownership structures for ownership of commercial real estate?

 In Portugal, various ownership structures can be used for commercial real estate, depending on factors such as the size of the investment, the number of owners, and tax considerations.
-Common ownership structures include corporate structures, such as, ownership through limited liability company (“Sociedades por Quotas”) or a public limited company (“Sociedade Anónimas”) and collective investment undertakings, notably ownership through real estate investment funds known in Portugal as “OIA Imobiliários”.
-In addition, it would not be unusual to assign the exploitation and/or the management of commercial or offices centres to a company different to the owner of the centre.
+Common ownership structures include corporate structures, such as, ownership through a limited liability company (“sociedade por quotas”) or a public limited company (“sociedade anónima”) and collective investment undertakings, notably ownership through real estate investment funds known in Portugal as “OIA Imobiliários”.
+In addition, it is also possible to assign the exploitation and/or the management of commercial or offices centres to an entity different to the owner of the asset.

 -